Analyzing Customer Satisfaction Scores

 Top 2 box score

 This method is similar to the "top and bottom boxes" approach we just discussed, but instead of examining both ends of the response spectrum, we just consider the top two boxes.
-The score is calculated as a percentage, so the Top 2 Box score for our example data set is 45%.
+The satisfaction score is calculated as a percentage, so the Top 2 Box score for our example data set is 45%.

 You are, of course, not limited to frequencies.
-An average may help you get an idea of the overall satisfaction that your respondents are experiencing.
+An average may help you get an idea of the overall customer satisfaction that your respondents are experiencing.
 This will come out as a single number and should be assessed against the maximum scale point.